Allen Tate: 1950s

 In 1950, Tate converted to Roman Catholicism.
 His godfather was the philosopher Jacques Maritain, who had been his friend at Princeton for several years.
 Gordon had joined the Church in 1947.
 Following the Tates into the Church later were their daughter and son-in-law, Nancy and Percy Wood; their Tennessee friends Brainard Cheney and his wife Frances; and their friend George Frederick Morgan, Tate's former Princeton student and editor of the Hudson Review.
+He had a significant correspondence with Catholic nun, literary critic and poet M. Bernetta Quinn.

 In 1951, six weeks after his baptism, Tate, writing "as a Catholic," published a letter in The New York Times objecting to Cardinal Francis Spellman's banning the Italian film The Miracle.
 Maritain told him, "Only you would have had the nerve to fight Spellman."
 The Supreme Court in 1952 struck down New York State's ban of The Miracle, Justice Felix Frankfurter citing Tate's letter to the New York Times.

 When Warren resigned from the University of Minnesota to go to Yale in 1951, the university offered the position to Tate.
 Tate was one of six U.S. delegates in 1952, including William Faulkner, Katherine Anne Porter, and W. H. Auden, to the Congress for Cultural Freedom in Paris.
 Later in 1952, the U.S. State Department sent Tate to the UNESCO Conference on the Arts in Venice; in Rome he had an audience with Pope Pius XII.
 He was a Fulbright Lecturer in Rome, 1953–54, and was the first Writer in Residence at the American Academy there.
 Tate was awarded honorary Litt.
 D. degrees by Coe College (1955) and Colgate University (1956).

 Tate was awarded the Bollingen Prize for Poetry for 1956.
 During the summers he taught at Harvard University and Brandeis University.
 In 1958 he was awarded the Christian Culture Gold Medal in Canada "as an outstanding lay exponent of Christian ideals."
-He was a Fulbright Lecturer at the University of Oxford and the University of Leeds, 1958-59.
+He was a Fulbright Lecturer at the University of Oxford and the University of Leeds, 1958–59.

 In 1959, Gordon was granted a divorce from Tate in Minneapolis on grounds of desertion.
 Tate four days later married the poet Isabella Gardner (1915–1981) in Wellfleet, Massachusetts.
 His friend Francis Biddle, the attorney general under President Franklin Roosevelt, was best man.
 In Minneapolis Tate had been living in the Oak Grove Hotel; Gardner bought and furnished a house.
 Her two children from two previous husbands lived with them from time to time.

 "Homage to Allen Tate," honoring his 60th birthday, was published in the Autumn 1959 Sewanee Review, including contributions by Ransom, Lytle, Cowley, Eliot, Blackmur, Porter, Van Doren, Davidson, and Lowell.